OxfordIHTM/ihtm-hackathon-2024/README.md

 - `data/` contains the datasets required for this project.
-These datasets may either be provided by the module leader and/or retrieved grammatically by the hackathon participants and saved into this directly;
+These datasets may either be provided by the module leader and/or retrieved programmatically by the hackathon participants and saved into this directly;

 - `docs/` contains compiled reports produced from Rmarkdown documents;